Sherdil: Plot

 Haris returns and proposes to Sabrina.
 She agrees to marry him, but only if he remains with the PAF, as she realizes that she cannot let him give up his dream and passion for serving his country.
 Their honeymoon is cut short when political tensions once again arise between India and Pakistan, with the Indian armed forces threatening to perform surgical strikes along the Pakistan-controlled Kashmir area.
-Sabrina is horrified at the risk that Harris's life will be in, but he states that he must do what is required of him, to which she then gives him her full support.
+Sabrina is horrified at the risk that Haris's life will be in, but he states that he must do what is required of him, to which she then gives him her full support.

 Haris and Irfan are sent on a CAP, when they encounter several Indian Mirage-2000's.
-One mirage is shot down and another is damaged and leaves the area.
+One Mirage is shot down and another is damaged and leaves the area.
 During the ensuing fight, Haris comes face to face with a Mirage flown by Arun.
-Haris hesitates to shoot Arun due to their friendship, and then hears a distress call from his wingman Irfan who is now being shot at by another Mirage.
+Haris hesitates to shoot Arun due to their friendship, and then hears a distress call from his wingman Irfan, who is now being shot at by another Mirage.
 Haris spares Arun, telling him to leave the area and flies towards Irfan, but is too late.
 Irfan is shot down by the Mirage and Haris in turn shoots the Mirage down.
 Arun then returns who tells Haris that this decision is "out of his hands" and tries to shoot Haris down.
 Haris comes up behind him, says "Sorry my friend" and shoots Arun's plane down.
 Upon his return, Haris is greeted by all the PAF ground personnel and his superiors and finds that Irfan has survived as well.
 To his surprise, his father is there to receive him too and is very proud of the way his son defended his country.
 Arun is then shown at the end of the film, survived by having ejected and now stranded in Pakistan territory.